lpparente/COMP100/C# in a Nutshell.md

 // Make sure your recap was neatly commented, so you can always come back to it anytime for a quick check :)
 ```

+This is the end of Module 1.
+Congratulations for making it this far!

 Before moving to the next Module, make sure that every concept covered up to this point is really under your fingers.
 Things will start to get more challenging from now on, but I'm sure you're prepared!

 If you have any questions so far, feel free to [drop me an e-mail](mailto:lp.parente@gmail.com).
 I'll be happy to assist you!